rails-decal/fa19-proj1-drew-chen/ANSWERS.md

 lemon

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?

+The redirect_to method instead of being passed a path, can be passed a hash.
+This url_for is called on this hash to create a url which redirect_to uses.
+The hash I passed in was ::controller => 'trainers', :action => 'show', id: damaged_pokemon.trainer.id".

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.